AnkushKumar0408/NewOptro/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Live demo link is also given in repository

+if you want to clone it

+make a folder on your desktop

+then in the folder make a folder of frontend

+then in frontend folder you can clone it

+in the code change the server link to http://localhost:3000

+then set up the backend which is given in my backend repository